 The goal of the Writing & Rhetoric series is “to prepare students for rhetoric, which is the art of writing well and speaking persuasively” (Writing & Rhetoric: Fable, p. x).
 Many classical educators have begun to implement the progymnasmata, the ancient classical exercises for teaching these skills.
-In the Writing and Rhetoric series, author Paul Kortepeter builds on the foundation of the progymnasmata and updates it with methods such as those recommended by Charlotte Mason.
+In the Writing & Rhetoric series, author Paul Kortepeter builds on the foundation of the progymnasmata and updates it with methods such as those recommended by Charlotte Mason.

 The progymnasmata are based on the idea that children should learn how to write by working from models rather than by dreaming up their own ideas.
 So students work through models of various forms of writing, beginning with narratives and working up through expository, descriptive, and persuasive writing.
 Students simultaneously develop public speaking skills.